-My goal is to build a Bellevue that's even better for our children than It has been for us.
-With solld planning, personal commitment and real citizen participation, we can do it by bringing government back to the people.
+My goal is to build a Bellevue that's even better for our children than it has been for us.
+With solid planning, personal commitment and real citizen participation, we can do it by bringing government back to the people.

-My 3-point agenda for my first 18 months in office: • Bring Government Back Down to Earth • Renew Bellevue's Economic Vitality • Get Real Citizen Participation.
+My 3-point agenda for my first 18 months in office + Bring Government Back Down to Earth + Renew Bellevue's Economic Vitality + Get Real Citizen Participation.

-I consider it an honor to serve you and I ask for your vote.
-Thanks.
+I consider it an honor to serve you and lask for your vote.
+Thanks leadership as a council member and Deputy mayor.